 There’s a saying among some dog fanciers: “There’s no such thing as a bad dog breed.”
 By that, they mean that no type of dog is dangerous by its very nature.
 If adopted by a loving family, they say, even the most notorious dog breeds will become friendly and peaceful.

 We really don’t want to wade too far into the nature versus nurture debate about aggressive dogs.
 It’s worth noting, though, that often both nature and nurture are pulling in the same direction.
-Some people choose their pets because of the breed’s reputation for being an edgy, dangerous dog.
+Some people choose their pets because of the breed’s reputation for being edgy, dangerous dogs.
 The owner then acts in a way to reinforce the dog’s popular image, deliberately or unconsciously training the dog to be aggressive.
 The result: a dog that further meets the stereotype of a “bad dog.”

 10 Potentially Dangerous Dog Breeds to Be Aware Of

 Every expert has his own list of the most dangerous breeds, of course.
-Our list reflects both injury records, fatality reports, and conventional wisdom.
+Our list reflects injury records, fatality reports, and conventional wisdom.

 These are large dogs originally bred for hauling loads.
 From their ancestors, they retain a strong drive to pursue and capture prey.
 Sometimes this manifests as attacks against other pets; sometimes, attacks against children.
 Five deaths were attributed to Malamute attacks in the United States between 1966 and 1980.